 Rise early to experience the Taj Mahal by the ethereal light of dawn.
 To see the sunrise glow on this monument to immortal love is magical,

-Please Note: As of April 2016, the Indian government has begun comprehensive conservation work, including cleaning and repairs, on the Taj Mahal.
-This work requires that there will be scaffolding covering various parts of the monument as the project progresses, as well as mud on portions of the dome, and it is expected to take a minimum of two years to complete.
+Please Note: The Indian government has begun comprehensive conservation work, including cleaning and repairs, on the Taj Mahal.
+This work requires that there will be scaffolding covering various parts of the monument as the project progresses, as well as mud on portions of the dome, and it is expected to take a minimum of two to three years to complete.
 However, all four sides of the Taj Mahal are identical, so it is likely that visitors will still get excellent views and photos of the iconic facade.